ker0de/Website/content/pages/products.md

       type: TitleBlock
       color: text-danger
     text: >
       This is a temporary test section to verify deployment.
-If you're seeing this block, your edits are working.
     colors: bg-warning-fg-dark
     styles:
       self: